1957/58 Jack o’ Diamonds Skiffle Group

 1965/1999 Frank Hepworth and The Dreaded Kalahari Bushmen Skiffle group guest appearances over many years.

-Now with Americana Country Rock band ATLANTA as Bass guitar/backing vocals while still performing solo gigs.
+Americana Country Rock band ATLANTA as Bass guitar/backing vocals while still performing solo gigs.

 Terry Appearances history: 1960’s UK Rock n Roll package shows.
 UK Theatres.
 London Palladium, Royal Albert Hall, Royal Festival Hall, Hotels, Night Clubs, pubs, Tours British and US Military Bases.
 Summer resorts.
 Cruises.
+BBC Pop North with the NDO as regular singer.

 Countries; Germany, Holland, Spain, Italy, South Africa, United Arab Emirates, Ireland, Bermuda, Australia, Jersey, Guernsey.
 Sweden.
 Malta.